jashd7a6sdashdgad/tikupd/N8N_SETUP_GUIDE.md

 ## 🧪 Testing Your Setup

 ### 1. Test N8N Connection
-Visit your workflow builder at `/workflow-builder` and try:
+Visit your workflows page at `/workflows` and try:
 - Loading templates (should show pre-built workflows)
 - Generating a workflow with AI
 - Deploying a simple workflow